rahulsharma00/MNIST-Dataset-Classification-using-Pytorch/README.md

 This repository contains code for classifying the MNIST dataset using deep learning techniques.
 The MNIST dataset consists of 28x28 grayscale images of handwritten digits (0-9) and is a popular benchmark dataset in the field of machine learning.
 The code implements a convolutional neural network (CNN) using PyTorch to achieve high accuracy in digit recognition.
 It includes data preprocessing, model training, evaluation, and visualization of results.

 # Steps
-Sure, here are the steps you can include in the README for your GitHub repository:

 1. **Importing Libraries:** Import necessary libraries including PyTorch, TorchVision, and Matplotlib.